hynek/pem/README.rst

 ``pem`` is an MIT_-licensed Python module for parsing and splitting of `PEM files`_, i.e. Base64 encoded DER keys and certificates.

 It runs on Python 2.7, 3.4, and PyPy 2.0+, has no dependencies and does not attempt to interpret the certificate data in any way.
-``pem`` is intended to ease the handling of PEM files in combination with PyOpenSSL_ and – by extension – Twisted_.
+``pem`` is intended to ease the handling of PEM files in combination with pyOpenSSL_ and – by extension – Twisted_.

 It’s born from the need to load keys, certificates, trust chains, and DH parameters from various certificate deployments: some servers (like Apache_) expect them to be a separate file while others (like nginx_) expect them concatenated to the server certificate.
 To be able to cope with both scenarios in Python, ``pem`` was born: